VA loans: Benefits, eligibility requirements and more

 - Other adaptation grants: Disabled veterans may also qualify for a Temporary Residence Adaptation (TRA) grant to add modifications to their property that make it easier to navigate if they live with a family member.

-- Property tax exemption: Property tax exemptions for disabled veterans can lower the amount you must pay in property taxes.
+- Property tax exemption: Property tax exemptions for disabled veterans can lower the amount you must pay in property taxes or even eliminate property taxes entirely.
 These tax exemptions aren’t a federal program, and they vary by state and possibly area of residence.

 A VA loan is an important benefit available to many people who’ve served in the military or are actively serving.
 If you qualify for a VA loan, you can get a great interest rate with no money down – which means an upfront savings and an overall more affordable home buying option than you’ll likely find with a conventional loan program.